omeka/omeka-s-enduser/docs/content/item-sets.md

 ![Add item set, no properties selected](contentfiles/itemsets_add.png)

 By default, a new Item Set will load with the properties dcterms:Title and dcterms:description.
 You may add other fields by selecting a property from the list on the right.
-Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the *filter properties* bar above the list of properties and vocabularies.
+Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc.), or search in the *filter properties* bar above the list of properties and vocabularies.

 You can set individual properties as Private or Publicly visible using the eye icon for each property.
 Note that properties set to private are still visible to Global Admins, Site Admins, and Editors will be able to see properties even when set to private.
 Authors will be able to see all properties on items they own, but will not see private properties created by other users.